Eureka Valley station: History

 During early planning of the municipal transit system, Eureka Valley station was positioned to serve as a transfer station to the Sunset Tunnel, whose east portal was originally to be located at the corner of Market and Eureka streets.
-The station had low platforms, with a single staircase on each platform leading to small headhouses on either side of Market Street.
+The station had low platforms, with a single staircase on each platform leading to a small headhouse on each side of Market Street.
 It opened with the Twin Peaks Tunnel on February 3, 1918; the Sunset Tunnel was built a decade later with an east portal at Duboce and Noe instead.
-Just east of the station, the tunnel dipped sharply (to connect to a planned Market Street tunnel) then rose to the surface at Castro Street.
+Just east of the station, the tunnel dipped sharply (to connect to a planned Market Street subway) then rose to the surface at Castro Street.

 When the Market Street subway was under construction, Forest Hill station was retained and years later upgraded to Muni Metro standards with high platforms, but Eureka Valley station was not.
 Plagued by high crime due to its low ridership and bent staircases, it was "a place as dangerous as any in the city."
-The station was permanently closed in 1972, and "temporary" ramps to the surface were built through the east end of the platforms, allowing construction of the new tunnel while maintaining existing streetcar service (on 17th Street, Church, and Duboce).
+The station was permanently closed in 1972, and "temporary" ramps to the surface were built through the east ends of the platforms, allowing construction of the new subway while maintaining existing streetcar service (on 17th Street, Church, and Duboce).